 The 17 Mile House is a 160-year old farm which served as a resting stop for pioneers traveling on the Cherokee/Smoky Hill wagon trails in the 1860s.
 You can visit for FREE during monthly Open House events.
-The next one is Saturday, May 17, 2025, from 9 a.m. to noon.
-The May Open House theme looks at wool spinning.
+The next one is Saturday, June 14, 2025, from 9 a.m. to noon.
+The June Open House theme looks at the history of Cherry Creek Valley.

 You can also take a guided 15-minute tour of the meticulously preserved 19th-century farmhouse and barn and check out authentic pioneer artifacts.